liske/snmd-core/doc/views.rst

 .. hint::
     SNMD is view in dark mode (default) and can be switched to light mode.
-Although the HTML colors uses CSS variables which can be easely redefined to switch between
+Although SNMD uses CSS variables which can be easely redefined to switch between
-    *Solarized Dark* and *Solarized Light* colors it is not possible for the SVG files since *Inkscape* does not support to use CSS variables for stroke or fill colors.
+    *Solarized Dark* and *Solarized Light* colors it is not possible to use them for the SVG files since *Inkscape* does not support to use CSS variables(, yet).